PeytonCast/ResuMade/README.md

 * Some npm packages and versions of those packages created some tangles at times.
 * We got more practice with debugging, especially with the Heroku deployment.
-* Each of us became more knowledgable about the tool or technology he or she was tasked.
+* Each of us became more knowledgeable about the tool or technology he or she was tasked.

 ### What makes your project stand out?